PBarnaghi/ML4NS/README.md

 <b>[Optional lectures (May 2023):](GenerativeAI)</b><br/><br/>
-This optional series focus on generative AI models and cover a range of recent models in this domain, including Transformers (with a brief overview of Large Language Models - LLMs-, Generative Pre-trained Transfoer (GPT)), Variational Autoencoders and Diffusion models.
+This optional series focus on generative AI models and cover a range of recent models in this domain, including Transformers -with a brief overview of Large Language Models (LLMs), Generative Pre-trained Transformer (GPT)-, Variational Autoencoders (VAE) and Diffusion models.

 <i>Acknowledgement: The content for the slides is adapted from Understanding Deep Learning, Simon J.D.
 Prince,  https://udlbook.github.io/udlbook/</i>
 <br/>